Music fans may know Jenny’s number is 867-5309, but that doesn’t mean we all want our digits exposed.

 How do scammers get my phone number?

-Scammers obtain phone numbers through data breaches, social engineering, online scams, and stolen mail.
+Scammers obtain your information in many ways.
+For example, they can get your phone number through data breaches, social engineering, online scams, and stolen mail.